 BME 634.
-Biomaterials and Artificial Organs (2 Credits): This course will give an overview of the basic knowledge of biomaterials engineering and artificial organs.
-Structure, mechanical, physical and biological properties of tissues and implant materials are related to each other. implant Response of the materials to the biological (biocompatibility) is related to degradation process of metals and metalbased alloys.
+Biomaterials and Artificial Organs (2 Credits): This course will give an overview of the basic knowledge of biomaterials engineering artificial organs.
+Structure, mechanical, physical and biological and properties of tissues and implant materials are related to each other. the implant materials the biological Response of to system (biocompatibility) is related to degradation process of metals and metalbased alloys.
 Ceramic and polymer materials will be discussed.
-Membranes processing and their applications in drug delivery, hemodialysis, blood filtration and oxygenation in the area of artificial organs are presented.
-Materials that are used in medical devices or that interface with biological systems.
+Membranes processing and their applications in drug delivery, hemodialysis, blood filtration and oxygenation in the area of artificial organs are presented. systems.

-Course prerequisites: BME 614 Biomedical Sensors and Instrumentation BME 622 Biomechanics and Biodynamics

-BME 635.
-Hospital Planning, Organization and Management (2

-Credits): This course will give an overview of the organization of hospitals, internal operations, processes, roles, management techniques, information needs and technology utilization in the different departments of the hospital system.
+Course prerequisites: BME 614 Biomedical Sensors and Instrumentation BME 622 Biomechanics and Biodynamics BME 635.
+Hospital Planning, Organization and Management (2 Credits): This course will give an overview of the organization of hospitals, internal operations, processes, roles, management techniques, information needs and technology utilization in the different departments of the hospital system.
 The course emphasizes modern hospital planning techniques, including quality, application, and implementation.
 This course primarily focuses on health facilities design and departments in healthcare and public health organizations.